The Neuroscience of Yoga

 Asanas and other areas of yoga train the ability to regulate this stress response, as shown by improvements in heart rate variability (HRV), a key indicator of physiological balance.[1]
 This resulting state of homeostasis may result from the smooth, controlled body movements that would have been an evolved body-mind indicator for relaxation.

 Additionally, research has found that the body reflects and stores mental states, including long-term trauma.[2]
 Yoga works to relieve tension throughout the nervous system, and evidence suggests that it can help with trauma.[3]
+There are different Types of Yoga That you can learn for the purify of mind and body.

 Training Self-Regulation